-Such a paper, the Social-Democrat, began to appear abroad during the war under Lenin's guidance.
-In it Lenin mercilessly flogged the liquidators, S.R.s, and Trotskyists, who fought against the Bolshevik slogan of transforming the imperialist war into civil war, against the line of the Bolsheviks for an armed uprising.
-In the Social-Democrat, which reached Russia, Lenin called upon the masses to wage a life and death struggle against the autocracy.
-The Social-Democrat provided the Bolsheviks in Russia with the instructions of the leader of the Party and the proletariat.
+Such a paper, the Social Democrat, began to appear abroad during the war under Lenin's guidance.
+In it Lenin mercilessly flogged the liquidators, the Socialist-Revolutionaries, and Trotskyists, who fought against the Bolshevik slogan of transforming the imperialist war into civil war, against the line of the Bolsheviks for an armed uprising.
+In the Social Democrat which reached Russia, Lenin called upon the masses to wage a life and death struggle against the autocracy.
+The Social Democrat provided the Bolsheviks in Russia with the instructions of the leader of the Party and the proletariat.

-But the Bolshevik Party had to wage a struggle not only against the Mensheviks, including the Trotskyists, and against the S.R.s, the Anarchists and others, but also against the opportunists in its own ranks.
-Kamenev declared himself against the Party slogan of the defeat of the Tsarist Government in the imperialist war.
-Bukharin, Radek, Pyatakov, supported by Zinoviev, fought against the slogan of transforming the imperialist war into civil war, against the right of nations to self-determination, and against the Leninist theory of the State and the dictatorship of the proletariat.
+But the Bolshevik Party had to wage a struggle not only against the Mensheviks, including the Trotskyists, and against the Socialist-Revolutionaries, the Anarchists and others, but also against the opportunists in its own ranks.
+Kamenev declared himself against the Party slogan of the defeat of the tsarist government in the imperialist war.
+Bukharin, Radek, Piatakov, supported by Zinoviev, fought against the slogan of transforming the imperialist war into civil war, against the right of nations to self-determination, and against the Leninist theory of the state and the dictatorship of the proletariat.